mattermost-community/mattermost-app-zendesk/README.md

 Zendesk Admins are able to view these subscriptions inside Zendesk via **Settings > Business Rules > Triggers** and all generated Mattermost Zendesk App Trigger names are prefixed with `__mm_webhook__`.
 After creating a notification from Mattermost, you can access the trigger in Zendesk and modify conditions of the trigger.
 If an unsupported condition is added, the user will be notified through Mattermost and a link will be provided to the Zendesk trigger where it can be further modified.

-After saving a subscription an ephemeral confirmation message is posted with a link to the trigger inside Zendesk.
+After saving a subscription, an ephemeral confirmation message is posted in Mattermost, with a link that takes you to the trigger in Zendesk.
+Note that only you will see this ephemeral message.

 ![subscription post](./docs/subscription-post.png)

-When a subscription for status changes is subscribed to a Mattermost channel the following message will be posted that shows in formation about the new ticket.
+When you create a subscription for a Mattermost channel, the following message will be posted that shows information about the new ticket.

 ![subscription new ticket](./docs/subscription-notification-new-ticket.png)

-When a notification for a subscribed field changes is received, the Zendesk app posts a message in the channel.
-The message contains a link to the ticket, the field that changed and its previous and changed values.
+When a notification for a subscription is received, the Zendesk app posts a message in the channel.
+The message contains a link to the ticket, the field that changed, and its previous and changed values.

 ![subscription change](./docs/subscription-notification-change.png)